 \subsection{\textbf{\textsc{QA Evaluator}}}

-The \textsc{QA Evaluator} assigns a score $\phi(q^i_t, a^i_t)$ to each candidate question-answer pair by measuring the similarity between the state information and the question-answer pair.
-The motivation is that, based on the current state information, the most suitable question-answer pair should have the highest similarity score among all candidate pairs.
+The \textsc{QA Evaluator} assigns a relevance score $\phi(q^i_t, a^i_t)$ to each candidate question-answer pair by measuring the similarity between the state information and the question-answer pair.
+Based on the current state information, the most suitable question-answer pair should have the highest similarity score among all candidate pairs.
 Since the current state encompasses historical information (\ie, history of utterances, visual observations, and physical actions), the selected question-answer pair reflects not only the immediate contextual relevance but also integrates relevant historical contextual knowledge.
 We finetune a DistilBERT \cite{sanh2019distilbert} model $f_{qa}(\cdot)$ to embed a question-answer pair $[q_t^i;a_t^i]$.
-Note that the DistilBERT model has a reserved special \texttt{[CLS]} token.
-Following BERT practices \cite{kenton2019bert}, we adopt the hidden state corresponding to this token as the embedding for the question-answer pair, denoted as $h_{qa_{i,t}}$.
+Following BERT~\cite{kenton2019bert}, we adopt the hidden state corresponding to the reserved special \texttt{[CLS]} token as the embedding for the question-answer pair, denoted as $h_{qa_{i,t}}$.
 To embed state information, we use a multilayer perceptron projection layer and encode the hidden state information $h_{t-1}$ from the \textsc{Actioner}.
 We denote the embedding of the state information $s_t$ at time step $t$ as $h_{s_t}$.
-We measure similarity $\phi(q^i_t, a^i_t)$ using the dot product between the $\ell_2$-normalized state information and question-answer pair embeddings,
+We measure the score $\phi(q^i_t, a^i_t)$ using the dot product between the $\ell_2$-normalized state information and question-answer pair embeddings,

-At training time, we sample a minibatch of $N$ embedding pairs $\{(h_{s_t}, h_{qa_{i,t}})\}_{i=1}^{N}$ from the training data, and the \textsc{QA Evaluator} is trained to maximize the similarity of the $N$ real pairs in the batch while minimizing the similarity of the embeddings of the $N^2 - N$ incorrect pairings.
-We adopt the $N$-pair contrastive loss used in CLIP \cite{radford2021learning}.
+At training time, we sample a minibatch of $N$ pairs $\{(h_{s_t}, h_{qa_{i,t}})\}_{i=1}^{N}$ from training data, and the \textsc{QA Evaluator} is trained to maximize the similarity of the $N$ real pairs in the batch while minimizing the similarity of the embeddings of the $N^2 - N$ incorrect pairings.
+We adopt the CLIP $N$-pair contrastive loss~\cite{radford2021learning}.